Whitechapel murders: Emma Elizabeth Smith

 The inquest was conducted on 7 April by the coroner for East Middlesex, Wynne Edwin Baxter, who also conducted inquests on six of the later victims.
-The local inspector of the Metropolitan Police, Edmund Reid of H Division Whitechapel, investigated the attack but the culprits were never caught.
+The local inspector of the Metropolitan Police, Edmund Reid of H Division Whitechapel, investigated the attack, but the culprits were never caught.
 Walter Dew, a detective constable stationed with H Division, later wrote that he believed Smith to be the first victim of Jack the Ripper, but his colleagues suspected her murder was the work of a criminal gang.
 Smith claimed that she was attacked by two or three men, but either refused to or could not describe them beyond stating one was a teenager.
-East End prostitutes were often managed by gangs, and Smith could have been attacked by her pimps as a punishment for disobeying them, or as an act of intimidation.
+East End prostitutes were often managed by gangs, and Smith could have been attacked by her pimps as a punishment for disobeying them or as an act of intimidation.
 She may not have identified her attackers because she feared reprisal.
 Her murder is considered unlikely to be connected with the later killings.

 Martha Tabram

 On Tuesday 7 August, following a Monday bank holiday, prostitute Martha Tabram was murdered at about 2:30 am.
-Her body was found at George Yard Buildings, George Yard, Whitechapel, shortly before 5:00 a.m.
+Her body was found at George Yard Buildings, George Yard, Whitechapel, shortly before 5:00 am.
 She had been stabbed 39 times about her neck, torso and genitals with a short blade.
-With one possible exception, all her wounds had been inflicted by a right-handed individual.
+With one possible exception, all her wounds had been inflicted by a right-handed person.

 On the basis of statements from a fellow prostitute, and PC Thomas Barrett who was patrolling nearby, Inspector Reid put soldiers at the Tower of London and Wellington Barracks on an identification parade, but without positive results.
 Police did not connect Tabram's murder with the earlier murder of Emma Smith, but they did connect her death with later murders.

-Most experts do not connect Tabram's murder with the others attributed to the Ripper, because she had been repeatedly stabbed, whereas later victims typically suffered slash wounds and abdominal mutilations.
-However, a connection cannot be ruled out.
+Most experts do not connect Tabram's murder with the others attributed to the Ripper, because she had been repeatedly stabbed, whereas later victims typically suffered slash wounds and abdominal mutilations, but a connection cannot be ruled out.